Large deviations in the quantum quasi-1D jellium: Model definition and main results

 The mathematical interest in Coulomb systems stems from their long-range interactions.
 Besides decaying slowly over long distances, the Coulomb potential also exhibits a singularity at the origin, thereby creating additional technical difficulties.
-Since the focus of the present work lies on phenomena induced by the long-range interactions, we circumvent the issues arising from the singularity by following \cite{serfInv, petrache, rouSe} and using Onsager's approach of smearing out point charges uniformly in a sphere $\pa B_\eta(z)$ of a fixed small radius $\eta < 1/4$ around a particle located at $z \in \La_N$ \cite{onsager}.
-With regards to the smearing, we view particles to be in the larger space $S$ so that there is no ambiguity for how to smear $z$'s with $x$-coordinates near the boundaries of $[0, N]$.
+We circumvent the issues arising from the singularity by following \cite{serfInv} and using Onsager's approach of smearing out point charges uniformly in a sphere $\pa B_\eta(z)$ of a fixed small radius $\eta < 1/4$ around a particle located at $z \in \La_N$ \cite{onsager}.
+With regards to the smearing, we view smeared particles to be in the larger space $S$ so that there is no ambiguity for how to smear $z$'s with $x$-coordinates near the boundaries of $[0, N]$.
 We write

 for the measure of the smeared point charge.
 This operation replaces the potential energy $\H_{\La_N}(\vzN)$ by

 where